Is coercive control a type of abuse?

 On the 1st of January 2019 the Domestic Violence Act 2018 came into effect.
 The Act improves the protections available to victims of domestic violence under both the civil and criminal law.
 Under the Act a new law has been introduced making coercion of a spouse, civil partner or intimate partner a criminal offence.
 Those convicted of coercion can face up to five years in jail but the main protections available under the Act are safety and barring orders.

-For more information on the Domestic Violence Act 2018 click here.
+Read more on the Domestic Violence Act 2018.

 What is a safety order in Ireland?